Inovio Pharmaceuticals Inc. [INO] stock Downgrade by BofA Securities analyst, price target now $8

 BofA Securities have made an estimate for Inovio Pharmaceuticals Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on September 10, 2021.
 While these analysts kept the previous recommendation, Jefferies raised their target price to Hold.
 The new note on the price target was released on June 24, 2021, representing the official price target for Inovio Pharmaceuticals Inc. stock.
 Previously, the target price had yet another raise to $13, while BofA Securities analysts kept a Neutral rating on INO stock.

-Inovio Pharmaceuticals Inc. [INO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.55.
-With this latest performance, INO shares gained by 0.28% in over the last four-week period, additionally plugging by 7.05% over the last 6 months – not to mention a drop of -33.24% in the past year of trading.
+Inovio Pharmaceuticals Inc. [INO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.88.
+With this latest performance, INO shares gained by 10.45% in over the last four-week period, additionally plugging by 3.36% over the last 6 months – not to mention a drop of -35.11% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Inovio Pharmaceuticals Inc. [INO] shares currently have an operating margin of -1760.60.
 Inovio Pharmaceuticals Inc.’s Net Margin is presently recorded at -2245.39.